hiljusti/manifesto/README.md

 amount of steps, and has a clear physical mapping.
 Not only that, they're inherently parallel, in the same sense that the Lambda Calculus has been claimed to be, in theory, but without the issues that let it to be, in practice.

-Interestingly, every aspect which is considered good in other models of computation is present on Interaction Combinators, while negative aspects are completely absent.
+Interestingly, every aspect that is considered good in other models of computation, is present on Interaction Combinators, while negative aspects are completely absent.
 Moreover, both the Lambda Calculus and the Turing Machine can be efficiently emulated by the Interaction Combinators, while the opposite isn't true.
 This suggests that, while the 3 systems are equivalent in terms of computability, the Interaction Combinators are more capable in terms of computation.